-Removal of the countersunk screw in the splined portion of the hub gives access to the split pin which locks hub nut, this split pin can then be removed easily and replaced through the hole in the hub.
+The countersunk screw in the splined portion of the hub is intended, after removal, to give access to the split pin of the hub nut, which can then be removed easily and replaced through the hole in the hub.

 Illustration No. 12.